General Information for All Applicants

 Note that GRE scores are optional.

-For full consideration for admission to the 2021-2022 academic year, all materials must be received by December 6, 2020.
-Late submissions may be considered, but applicants must contact Prof. Campos-Astorkiza to inform her of the late application.
+For full consideration for admission to the 2022-2023 academic year, all materials must be received by December 6, 2021.
+Late submissions may be considered, but applicants must contact Professor Campos-Astorkiza to inform her of the late application.

 The Graduate School Handbook: Section 2 (Admission) contains important additional information on admission requirements.